 Imagine a world in which one of the most dangerous things a woman can do is get pregnant.
 That same world is equally dangerous for her young children, who are vulnerable to a host of preventable diseases that can take their lives — provided they survive their birth.

 Though progress is being made, children born into poverty are almost twice as likely to die before the age of 5.
 In fact, every year, nearly 6 million children around the world die before they reach their fifth birthday.
 And nearly half of them don’t live beyond their first four weeks.

 Most of these deaths are caused by complications during pregnancy and childbirth, malnutrition, pneumonia, diarrhea, and malaria.
 While these factors are almost always preventable and treatable, in the developing world they can be a death sentence.
 World Vision is determined — with your help — to put a stop to these needless tragedies.
-We want mothers and children to survive, but we dare to want even more.
-We want them to thrive.

 We know what works, and we’ve built a strong foundation for expanding our efforts to provide life-saving health information, training, and care for families in some of the world’s poorest and most remote areas.
 We train thousands of volunteers as frontline care providers — right in these villages — to deliver the often simple solutions that help mothers and children not just survive, but thrive.

 God cares for every last mother, just as He cares for every last child.
 Together, let’s restore the joys of motherhood and childhood in the world’s most difficult places.

 The results of poor access to basic healthcare for pregnant women and babies are tragic — and largely preventable.